shaka-project/shaka-project.github.io/maintenance/README.md

 longer weekly sessions) to keep response times low.

 We use an open-source tool called
-[Triage Party](https://triage-party.shakalab.rocks/) to triage GitHub issues and PRs.
+[Triage Party](https://github.com/google/triage-party) to triage GitHub issues and PRs.
 This provides a unified view of issues across all of our repositories.
 Though it is meant for maintainers, it is accessible to anyone, and does not have any write permissions to any repos.

-Triage Party provides views that are scoped to specific groups of projects:
+Our Triage Party instance provides views that are scoped to specific groups of
+projects:
  - [Shaka Player](https://triage-party.shakalab.rocks/s/Player)
  - [Shaka Packager](https://triage-party.shakalab.rocks/s/Packager)
  - [Shaka Player Embedded](https://triage-party.shakalab.rocks/s/Embedded)